Huerte/Gitomation/Inspirational_Quote.md

 ### "Every failure brings with it the seed of an equivalent success." - Napoleon Hill
 ### "The secret of getting ahead is getting started." - Mark Twain
 ### "The future depends on what you do today." - Mahatma Gandhi
+### "When we strive to become better than we are, everything around us becomes better, too." - Paulo Coelho